ShVerni/actor-WordClock/README.md

 Line up the assembly so that the barrel jack fits in the appropriate hole in the side of the case (you may need to trim off some of the plastic supports to make everything fit).
 Hot glue can be used to secure the protoboard assembly in place.
 Screw the clock back together and hang it on the wall or place it wherever.
 It should be able to use the included power adapter.

 ### Software Setup

+> [!NOTE]
+> For debugging, you can add the [LEDIndicator](https://github.com/FabricaIO/eventreceiver-LEDIndicator) (on pin 21) and/or the [USBCDCLogger](https://github.com/FabricaIO/logreceiver-USBCDCLogger) devices to the below project setup.

 1. Follow the [Fabirca-IO guide](https://github.com/FabricaIO/FabricaIO-App/wiki/App-Usage#using-the-fabrica-io-app) for installing and setting up the Fabrica-IO app.
 2. Copy the [WordClock.json](WordClock.json) file to the project directory and then load the project in the app.